LurkErLV/EmployEase/README.md

 # Employease

 Hey there!
-Employease is my passion project—a web app designed to make job hunting way less stressful.
-It's like your personal job-search sidekick!
-This platform helps you find awesome job opportunities, apply to them hassle-free, and keep tabs on your application status.
-Plus, it's not just for us job seekers—I've also built a space for employers to post openings and check out applications.
+Employease is my pet project, a web app for job hunting with functionality for candidate who is seeking for vacancy and for employer who is seeking for employee.
+App is very raw, but at the same time it has implemented all main functions for both candidate and employer.

 ## Installation